 SSD

-As the costs have come down, SSDs have become suitable replacements for a standard hard drive in both desktop and laptop computers.
-SSDs are also a great solution for netbooks, nettops, and other applications that don't require a lot of storage.
+As costs have come down, SSDs have become suitable replacements for standard hard drives in desktop and laptop computers.
+They are also a great solution for netbooks, nettops, and other applications that don't require a lot of storage.

 An SSD may also be short for solid-state disk, although it doesn't use a disk mechanism.